ppy/osu-wiki/wiki/How_You_Can_Help!/en.md

 [The wiki](https://github.com/ppy/osu-wiki) is our official knowledge base about anything and everything about osu!.
 And as such, the wiki is always looking for more contributors to help keep the site up-to-date with fresh, new knowledge and/or translations.

-If you're a newcomer to the osu! wiki, you can read more about it in the [osu! wiki Contribution Guide](/wiki/osu!_wiki_Contribution_Guide).
+If you are a newcomer to the osu! wiki, you can read more about it in the [osu! wiki Contribution Guide](/wiki/osu!_wiki_Contribution_Guide).

 ## Help keep osu! friendly and safe

 In order to keep the official community hubs safe, osu! has a dedicated moderation team that monitors the forums and online chats around-the-clock.

-Fortunately, it's still easy for you to help keep everything safe here.
+Fortunately, it is still easy for you to help keep everything safe here.
 If you want to help, you can…

 - Follow your favourite channels in the [osu! in-game chat](/wiki/Chat_Console), or in the forums.
 - If you see something happening that you think is inappropriate or disturbing in any way, use [the `!report` command](/wiki/Reporting_Bad_Behaviour) in the in-game chat to notify the moderators of it.